jly017tech/Cybersecurity-Homelab/README.md

 <h1>Introduction</h1>
 <p>
     In th Enterprise Attack & Defense lab, I showed step by step and pictures I did demonstrating my skills in Attack & Defense.
 I use Windows 11 Enterprise and Windows Server 2025, Ubuntu Server, Ubuntu Desktop, SecurityOnion, and Kali-Linux.
+This lab took me  2-3 days complete this Enterprise 101 made by Collin Grant.
+I have so much fun learning hands on experience and add so many commands in terminal while watching and taking notes.
 </p>